darrinm/webedit/README.md

 # Local Web Edit

-This Visual Studio Code extension allows you to edit the contents of a web page text area that are communicated to/from the extension via a WebSocket.
-The web server is assumed to be running locally.
+This Visual Studio Code extension allows you to edit the Javascript of Hatch components.
+The Hatch web server is assumed to be running locally.

 ## Features

 - Start a WebSocket server on port 3000
-- Receive content from a web page and open it in a new editor
+- Receive per-object Javascript and open it in a new editor
-- Send updates back to the web page as you edit the content in VS Code
+- Send changes to Hatch as you edit the content in VS Code
+- Receive changes from Hatch as you edit the Javascript there

 ## Usage

-1. Install the extension
+1. Install the extension `webedit-<version>.vsix`
-2. Run the command "Start Local Web Edit" from the Command Palette (Ctrl+Shift+P)
+2. Run the command "Start Local Web Edit" from the Visual Studio Code Command Palette (Ctrl+Shift+P)
-3. Connect to the WebSocket server from your web page (ws://localhost:3000)
-4. Send and receive content between your web page and VS Code
+3. In Hatch (this , running on localhost, click on objects with Javascript to edit

 ## Requirements

 - Visual Studio Code 1.60.0 or higher
-- A local web server running your web page
+- Hatch

 ## Extension Settings